mendix/docs/content/en/docs/developerportal/control-center/portfolio-management/_index.md

 Only Portfolio Managers can create a new project.
 For more information on roles and permissions, see [Access Management](#access-management).
 {{% /alert %}}

-In the Portfolio Management app, a project is what you manage as you work along the development lifecycle.
+In the Portfolio Management app, the term "Project" refers to a software project that you manage as you work along the development lifecycle.
 An app can be the result of multiple projects (if the app is complex and big) or only one project.
 For progress tracking, we recommend you to break down an app into smaller projects whenever possible.

 To create a new project, do as follows: